 Evaluation: The “Research Thing” Prize Committee will evaluate submissions based on (1) the effective and information-literate uses of research in the creation of the “thing”; (2) the accuracy of the Works Cited/Consulted; and (3) the attention to the research process presented in the research narrative.

 Other: Current Trinity students are eligible to apply.
 Submissions will not be returned.
-Submissions may be archived on the library website and the university’s Digital Commons and may be used for assessment and promotion.
+Submissions may be archived on the library website and the university’s Digital Commons and may be used for assessment and promotion

 When must the research and work be completed on my research thing?